beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

   - `network/` contains the SNN generic implementation
     - `event` contains the spike event definition
     - `neuron` contains the generic neuron trait definition and the Lif neuron implementation
-  - `resilience/` contains the SNN resilience implementation
+  - `resilience/` contains the SNN resilience analysis implementation
-- `tests/` contains the tests for the library without any fault
+- `tests/` contains the tests for the SNN implementation and a list of manually injected fault for the resilience analysis
 - `simulation/` contains the Python files that trains the network weights, the input spike trains based on the MNIST dataset and the labels used to compute the accuracy

 ## Network architecture
 ### Neuron